Azure-for-Startups/Content/Instructional-guides-and-code-packets/Containers-on-Dockers/README.md

 -   Select resource group, accept legal terms and press Create

--   When deployment has been finished open the Resource Explorer and enter “autoscale” in the search box.
+-   When deployment has been finished open the Resource Explorer and enter "autoscale" in the search box.
 Ensure you see an item in your resource group like this:

 > <img src="media/image19.png" width="342" height="164" />